-Don’t make the same mistakes throughout your job hunt as many school teachers, principals, college instructors, and higher education administrators.
-If you are making these blunders, get moving and take the steps to rectify the errors to get your job search moving in the right direction.
+Don’t make the same mistakes as many school teachers, principals, college instructors, and higher education administrators throughout your job hunt.
+If you are making these blunders, get moving and take steps to rectify the errors to get your job search moving in the right direction.

-If your telephone isn’t ringing, it could be because you are accidentally sabotaging your own success.
-We have compiled a comprehensive list of the common job-search mistakes or obstacles to help you determine if you are guilty of committing any of them.
+If your telephone isn’t ringing, it could be because you are accidentally sabotaging your success.
+We have compiled a comprehensive list of the common job-search mistakes or obstacles to determine if you are guilty of committing any of them.

 1. No Clear Target Mentioned in Resume

 We all know individuals who work in teaching jobs they have grown to hate.
-They become unmotivated and uninspired with the day-to-day routine.
-To avoid turning into the “tired teacher”, it is essential you take the time to find a teaching job that merges nicely with your natural skills.
+They become unmotivated and uninspired by the day-to-day routine.
+To avoid turning into the “tired teacher,” you must take the time to find a teaching job that merges nicely with your natural skills.
 Finding a position that works well with your personality and abilities will ensure happiness, satisfaction, and success in your working life.

 Target your search and focus on positions that you will find fulfilling.
-Determine what motivates you, clarify your values, and evaluate the school environment you prefer.
+Determine what motivates you, clarify your values, and evaluate your preferred school environment.
 Before you begin your job search, you need to know what you are looking for.
 Being unprepared or unfocused will only increase your chances of being unsuccessful.
 Don’t let the reader guess what type of position you are interested in.
 They won’t take the time to try.

 2. Using a Standard Application Letter

 Have you ever sent out a standard, boring, mass-produced cover letter hoping someone will bite?
-To be honest, almost every school principal can spot a mass-produced, standardized application letter from a mile away.
+Almost every school principal can spot a ready-made, standardized application letter from a mile away.

 Communicate in the letter how the specific position you’re applying to is the next logical step in that story.
 The letter should give a school administrator a reason to pick up the phone and call you for an interview.
 Take the time to read this in-depth post on teaching job application letter writing tips with examples.